samumantha/EODIE/docs/Tutorial.rst

 Landsat 8 Tutorials
 ===================

+Please note: EODIE currently works only with Landsat 8 Collection 2 data.

 Case 1: Growing season mean NDVI timeseries of agricultural fieldparcels of area x (larger than one Landsat 8 tile)
 ---------------------------------------------------------------------------------------------------------------------